giovanni-ni/Project_Ing_Software_Polimi_2023-2024/README.md

 4. To launch the [Server.jar](CodexNaturalis/deliverables/final/jar/Server.jar) and the [MainClient.jar](CodexNaturalis/deliverables/final/jar/MainClient.jar) with the UI selection please run it with the  corrisponding *.bat* file for Windows users or  launch them on the command line or terminal window with the command:

 >  *java -jar jarfilename.jar.*
-5. Launching the server on command line the terminal will show the ip adress which the players have to insert in their client program to be connected.
+5. Launching the server on command line the terminal will show the ip address which the players have to insert in their client program to be connected.
+>